biocore/deblur/README.md

 - negative mode - removes [known artifact sequences](deblur/support_files/artifacts.fa) (i.e. sequences aligning to PhiX or Adapter with >=95% identity and coverage).

-- positive mode - keeps only sequences similar to [known 16S sequences](deblur/support_files/88_otus.fasta) (e-value<=10 for Greengenes 88% rep. set).
-Note that deblur also outputs a biom table without this positive filtering step.
+- positive mode - keeps only sequences similar (sortmerna e-value<=10) to a reference database (by default [known 16S sequences](deblur/support_files/88_otus.fasta)).
+Note that deblur also outputs a biom table without this positive filtering step (named all.biom).

 The fasta files for both of these filtering steps can be supplied via the --neg-ref-fp and --pos-ref-fp options, and by default are supplied for 16S sequences.

 Deblur uses negative mode filtering to remove known artifact (i.e. PhiX and Adapter sequences) prior to denoising.
-The output of deblur contains three files: all.biom, which includes all sOTUs, positive-match.biom, which contains the output of positive filtering of the sOTUs (default only sOTUs similar to 16S sequences), and positive-nonmatch.biom, which contains only sOTUs failing the positive filtering (default only non-16S sOTUs).
+The output of deblur contains three files: all.biom, which includes all sOTUs, reference-hit.biom, which contains the output of positive filtering of the sOTUs (default only sOTUs similar to 16S sequences), and reference-non-hit.biom, which contains only sOTUs failing the positive filtering (default only non-16S sOTUs).

 Minimal Reads Filtering
 =======================